A guide to getting ready for your hot tub delivery

 So when it comes to access requirements for delivery the narrowest access point will need to be at least as wide as the hot tub is high.
 For example, a 90cm high hot tub will need a minimum access width of 90cm.
 If suitable access is not available on your property, you can consider gaining access via a neighbour’s property or alternatively hot tubs can be crane lifted in.

 - Width of gates or passages

 - Any objects protruding from walls e.g flues or outside taps

 In rare cases where access is restricted a crane or hiab can easily lift a hot tub over a wall, a garage or even over your house.
 Please note that the cost of the lift is not included in the price of your hot and there may be an additional charge.

-If you have any doubts or questions over access we can carry out a free no obligation site survey.
-Please call or email to arrange this.
+If you have any doubts or questions about access we can carry out a free no obligation site survey.
+Please call us on or email email@example.com to arrange this.